Last Updated on June 7, 2026 by D. Ruddy

 Feeding Your Lawn Naturally

-A well-fed lawn is a healthy lawn.
+A I’ll-fed lawn is a healthy lawn.
 Instead of synthetic fertilizers, consider using organic options to feed your grass.
 Organic fertilizers release nutrients slowly, improving soil health over time and promoting strong plant growth.

 This makes your lawn more resistant to weeds and diseases.